 Human beings began settling in the Americas some 20,000 years ago.
 Scholars are convinced that the first Americans wandered across the land bridge which at the time connected Asia and North America — across today’s Bering’s Strait, between Siberia and Alaska — but there is an abundance of other, far more fanciful, theories.
-From this time onward, the peoples of the Americas had no connection with the rest of the world — although they had some contacts with each other — and their societies as a result developed entirely according to a logic of their own.
+From this time onward, although they had some contacts with each other, the peoples of the Americas had no connection with the rest of the world, and their societies as a result developed entirely according to their own logic.
 Taken together the Americas, North and South, cover an enormous geographical area which runs from one polar region to the other, comprising all kinds of climates and ecological niches — including rain forests, deserts, prairies, and some of the highest mountains in the world.

 Each empire was held together by a strong sense of a political community, created by means of public performances which were staged in squares and on the top of the pyramids.
 The most notorious example were the public rituals which included sacrifices of human beings.
 How common this practice was is debated among scholars and it is still a controversial topic.
 The aim of the rituals was religious — to convince the sun to rise in the sky, to keep away sickness and assure another year of plentiful harvests.
 But the aim was also political: human sacrifices were a means of instilling terror both in one’s enemies and in one’s own subjects.
 It was a public manifestation of power.

 Many of the people sacrificed were prisoners of war.
 War in the Americas was not a matter of killing adversaries as much as impressing them with your might.
-For this reason, the Aztecs would much prefer not to kill on the battlefield but instead to capture their enemies alive and to take them back to their capital where they could be publicly sacrificed.
+For this reason, the Aztecs would much prefer not to kill their enemies on the battlefield but instead to capture them alive and to take them back to their capital where they could be publicly and ritually slaughtered.
 In general, most military battles were ceremonial occasions, governed by a chivalric code, in which elaborately dressed warriors engaged each other in combat.
 Yet it was far better if enemies could be subdued without a fight, and very often they were.
 The Incas in particular would send diplomatic missions, carrying lavish gifts, to other states asking for an alliance.
 But more rational arguments were used too.
-The Incas would calmly explain to their neighbors why their way of life was superior and why it was a great privilege to become their subjects.
-Engaging in similar carrot and stick practices, first the Maya and then the Aztecs created large empires which included a multitude of various peoples.
+The Incas would calmly explain to their neighbors why their way of life was superior and why it was a great privilege to become one of their subjects.
+Engaging in similar carrot and stick practices, first the Maya and then the Aztecs created large federations which included a multitude of various peoples.

-Mayan society was as hierarchical as its pyramids.
+Mayan society was sharply hierarchical.
 The state was ruled by a king and a royal house which acted as the mediators between ordinary human beings and the supernatural realm.
 It was the job of the king to keep society orderly and peaceful and to convince the gods to grant plentiful harvests and success in wars.
 The king ruled the political, administrative and judicial system but was also expected to lead the army in battles.
 In addition the king mobilized both the aristocracy and ordinary subjects in carrying out huge infrastructural projects, such as the building of the pyramids.
 The aristocracy comprised perhaps 15 percent of the population and it included both artisans and craftsmen.

 The position of the Maya rulers rested heavily on the public displays of power in which they engaged.
 As elsewhere in the world, statecraft and stagecraft were closely associated.
 One such occasion was the enthronement of a new king which was a highly theatrical affair, but kings were also known to engage in performances such as dances before and together with their subjects.
 Most spectacular of all, however, were the blood-letting ceremonies.
-The intense pain which they suffered as the members of the royal family were pierced and cut put them in ecstatic contact with a transcendental realm.
-A prince was supposed to go through such a ceremony at the age of 5, and the queen would have her tongue pierced and a thorny rope pulled through the hole.
+Members of the royal family, including the king and the queen, were pierced and cut and the pain that they suffered was supposed to put them in contact with transcendental realms.
+A prince was supposed to go through such a ceremony at the age of 5, and a queen could have her tongue pierced and a thorny rope pulled through the hole.
 The ability to withstand such treatment was a sign of the spiritual superiority over the people they ruled.
 Far less gruesome were the ball games — known as juego de pelota — in which they engaged.
-These are the earliest team sports known in human history and purpose-built stadiums were constructed where large audiences would gather to watch the games played with large balls of rubber.[Read more: Juego de pelota]
+These are the earliest team sports known in human history and the Maya built stadiums for the purpose where large audiences would gather to watch the games played with large balls of rubber.[Read more: Juego de pelota]

 In addition, the Mayas were businessmen who engaged in long distance trade across much of Central America and beyond.
 The kings and aristocracy imported gold objects from today’s Colombia and Panama, turquoise from New Mexico, and obsidian, a volcanic rock which resembles glass.
-In addition there was a flourishing trade in everyday goods, such as salt from Yucatán, across Mayan territory.
+In addition there was a flourishing trade in everyday goods across Mayan territory, such as salt from Yucatán.
 The cities that became prominent, and were most successful in wars, were the ones who controlled access to the main trading routes.

 The Maya had a written script which combined pictographs and alphabetic letters.
 It was long believed that these pictures merely had an artistic significance but in the 1970s scholars realized that they constituted texts which could be read.
 [Read more: Cracking the Mayan code] A few Maya texts, known as codices, have been preserved, and they tell stories of kings, their reigns, honorific names and their greatest achievements.
 In addition, the Maya were skilled mathematicians and astronomers.
 Their number line included a zero which allowed for sophisticated calculations to be performed.
 They also constructed an elaborate calendar by which they organized time.

-The Maya never created an empire properly speaking but consisted instead of a rather loose federation of related cities and states, including Palenque, Calakmul, Caracol, Mayapan, and Tikal.
-Relations between these centers were always unstable, alliances shifted and a state which traditionally had been subject to another could suddenly find itself on top.
-The kings formed alliances, exchanged daughters in marriage, gave each other tributary gifts and engaged in ritual feasting.
+The Maya never created a centralized state but what we call their “empire” consisted instead of a rather loose federation of related cities, including Palenque, Calakmul, Caracol, Mayapan, and Tikal.
+Relations between these assorted centers were always unstable, alliances shifted and a city-state which traditionally had been subject to another could suddenly find itself on top.
+The kings formed alliances, exchanged daughters in marriage, gave each other tributary gifts and engaged in plenty of ritual feasting.
 In addition they made war both on each other and on outsiders.
-Yet the point of a battle was typically not to kill enemies but instead to capture them and take them back to one’s own capital where they were ritually killed in a public spectacle.
+Yet the point of a battle was typically not to kill enemies but instead to capture them and to take them back to one’s capital where they were ritually slaughtered in public spectacles.
 Inscriptions show kings who were defeated, captured, tortured and sacrificed.
-Apart from these executions, there does not seem to be any human sacrifices in Mayan society.
+Apart from these executions, there does not seem to have been any human sacrifices in Mayan society.

 Incidents of warfare increased in the tenth century CE, and this was also when several large cities began to decline.
 Some scholars, and many documentaries on YouTube, discuss the “mystery of the disappearance of Mayan civilization.”
 Yet the Maya did not disappear.
-Indeed, they are still here.
-There are still some 10 million people who speak Mayan language and they are fiercely proud of their heritage.
-Indeed, today’s Maya have been crucial in providing information which has allowed scholars to decipher their language, and several of these scholars are themselves of Maya descent.
+In fact, there are still some 10 million people who speak Mayan language and they are fiercely proud of their heritage.
+Indeed, today’s Maya have been crucial in providing information which has allowed scholars to decipher their inscriptions, and several of these scholars are themselves of Mayan descent.